Glossary

 • Commercial flexibility (e.g., annual prepay vs. quarterly billing options)

-• Post-sales services or training add-ons included or optional
+• Post-sales services or training add-ons are included or optional

 Buyers often use the lowest quote as leverage but choose vendors based on value and risk mitigation.
 Use your response to demonstrate both.